- 1 Introduction

 5. Add Tags.
 Configure here some description tags if desired.

 6. Configure Security Group.
-ZEVENET by default uses the TCP port 444 for HTTPS web GUI management purposes and the TCP port 22 in SSH for command-line management and clustering purposes.
+ZEVENET by default uses the TCP port 444 for HTTPS web GUI management purposes, 9999 for Sessions synchronization daemon, and the TCP port 22 in SSH for command-line management and clustering purposes.
 In addition, each Virtual Port used in the load balancer virtual services will be required to be included in your security group.
 We have configured a security group which is used for those ZEVENET EC2 instances in a less restrictive mode as follow:

 TYPE = All traffic Protocol = ALL Port Range = All Source = 0.0.0.0/0 Description = Allow all from all to all

-This security group is created for testing purposes, you can choose to block all ports and allow only the used for load balancing and management.
+This security group is created for testing purposes, you can choose to block all ports and allow only the use for load balancing and management.

 Configuring the network for the ZEVENET EC2 Instances